Hapalopus

 Hapalopus is a genus of tarantulas that was first described by Anton Ausserer in 1875.

 Diagnosis

 They own a ring like keel on the palpal bulb, the tibial apophysis with convergent branches and a spermatheca having a membrane like base.
 They also lack stridulatory hairs and they own numerous labial cuspules.
+Specimens are further differentiated from the closely-related Notahapalopus genus by a single round spermathecal receptacle, which is Y-shaped in Notahapalopus.

 Species

-As of July 2022 it contains 10 species, found in South America and Panama:
+As of November 2025 it contains 8 species, found in South America and Panama: